 The set for Bedford Falls was constructed in two months and was one of the longest sets that had ever been made for an American movie.
-It covered four acres of the RKO's Encino Ranch.
-It included 75 stores and buildings, main street, factory district and a large residential and slum area.
-The Main Street was 300 yards long, three whole city blocks!
+It covered four acres of RKO's Encino Ranch.
+It included 75 stores and buildings, a main street, a factory district and a large residential and slum area.
+Main Street was 300 yards long--three whole city blocks.

 James Stewart was nervous about the phone scene kiss because it was his first screen kiss since his return to Hollywood after the war.
 Under Frank Capra's watchful eye, Stewart filmed the scene in only one unrehearsed take, and it worked so well that part of the embrace was cut because it was too passionate to pass the censors.

 Two of the writers called the finished film "horrid" and refused to see it when it was released.
 The only one of Clifford Odets' ideas to appear in the finished script was George preventing Mr. Gower from poisoning a boy with the wrong vitamin pills.